remscodes/drino/README.md

 ### Request Retry

-You can automatically retry failed request on conditions.
+You can automatically retry a failed request on conditions.

 ```ts
 interface RetryConfig {